History and process

 Seaweed Meal Processing

 The Asco rockweed is harvested by mechanical cutters that trim about 1/3 off the top of each plant.
 This is only possible between the lowest and highest tide each day.
-The seaweed is kept on the harvesters until it is purt in bags and left to float for a day or two at the surface.
+The seaweed is kept on the harvesters until it is put in bags and left to float for a day or two in the sea.
 The sea temperature ranges in Breiðafjorður between 0°C-14°C approximately.
 Then the harvest is brought to harbour on a ship operated by Thorverk and dried gently with geothermal heat (hot water from volcanic bedrock) to make aIsland landscape few thousand tons of dried algal meal annually.
 The geothermal heat comes from local wells.
-The A. nodosum is collected between April and October using specially designed floating harvesting machines.
+The A. nodosum is collected between April and October using specially designed floating harvesting cutting machines.
 They cut the plants well obove the growth point (It is similar to trimming buses).
 The harvested grounds are then left for regrowth for at least four years.
 The processing plant and the products have been certified as organic since 1999 and its products sustainably harvested since 2007 by authorized external inspectors.

-Harvesting schemes are based on five decades of experience and in accordance with surveys and consultancy from Icelandic and international research and expert consultancies.
+Freshly cut is green, uncut is blackHarvesting schemes are based on five decades of experience and in accordance with surveys and consultancy from Icelandic and international research and expert consultancies.
 Measurements in 2015-2018 indicate that the biomass of Asco in the fjord has rather grown than decreased.
 This may be due to better influx of light because of harvesting, milder winters (frosen shores and drift-ice may rip Asco off their holdfast) and warmer seas.

 When harvesters have trimmed the top of the seaweed there is a visible difference between cut and uncut plants (see photo).

 Once landed, the crop is chopped and dried using a band dryer.
 Clean, dry air is pre-heated to a max. of 80°C using hot geothermal water that is fed through heat exchangers.
 This gentle drying procedure ensures that all minerals and organic substances are preserved in the raw material.
 The drying heat also prevents surface oxidation and browning or burning.
-Its colour is therefore delightfully bright.
+Its colour is therefore delightfully brightRannsóknir á þara.
 The use of the geothermal water also means that the production process is environmentally benign.
 The geothermal hot water flows freely from the wells and emits next to zero of CO2